 Debt obligations, such as Loans and CLO investments, and cash and cash equivalents, to the extent such cash on deposit exceeds FDIC insured limits, are subject to credit risk.
 Credit risk refers to the likelihood that an obligor or counterparty will fail to meet an obligation that it has entered into with the Company.
 Financial strength and solvency of an obligor are the primary factors influencing credit risk.
 Inadequacy of collateral or credit enhancement for a debt obligation may affect its credit risk.
-If the underlying assets of a CLO in which the Company invests defaults on its payments of principal or interest, or a counterparty fails to meet an obligation, the Company's income and NAV may be adversely impacted and there can be no assurance that any liquidation of collateral would satisfy the obligor or counterparty's obligations.
-At 31 December 2022, the Company's maximum exposure to investment credit risk on the Consolidated Statements of Assets and Liabilities include \$143,435,257 of fair value investments (31 December 2021: \$187,300,538), \$1,247,881 of cash and cash equivalents (31 December 2021: \$921,225), and \$1,870,036 of interest receivable (31 December 2021: \$1,071,519).
+If the underlying assets of a CLO in which the Company invests default on payments of principal or interest, or a counterparty fails to meet an obligation, the Company's income and NAV may be adversely impacted and there can be no assurance that any liquidation of collateral would satisfy the obligor or counterparty's obligations.